Corporate deli hamper

 Granola or nut mixWindow pouchFront panel3-6 months

 Shelf life governs how far ahead you can order.
-Honey and oils hold for a year or more, so a Q4 run can be branded in September.
+Honey and oils hold for a year or more, so a Q4 hamper can be branded in September.
 A fresh-pressed item or a short-dated snack pot needs a tighter window, which we flag against your dispatch date before print.

 When a sweeter, season-sensitive item suits the brief, Personalised Chocolate sits beside the grocery range, though chocolate carries its own heat and shelf-life rules a shelf-stable jar avoids.

 Net weight is a quiet driver of perceived value and postage band alike.
 A 340g honey jar feels generous in the hand but pushes a parcel into a heavier rate; a 100g coffee pack posts cheaply and still reads as a real gift.
-We help you balance the two against your budget per unit.
+We help you balance the two across the hamper against your budget per unit.

 Food-safe print is not the same as standard label print.
 The inks and adhesives that touch a food jar are chosen so nothing migrates into the contents.
-The face stock is rated for the grease, moisture or cold the item meets.
+Each face stock is rated for the grease, moisture or cold the item meets.
 We confirm the adhesive suits the jar's surface, a curved glass shoulder behaves differently from a flat pouch.

 You receive an artwork proof within 24 hours of sending your logo and the producer's mandatory text.
 The proof shows label placement on the actual jar or pack to scale, with allergens emphasised and your logo positioned clear of the legal panel.
 You approve, amend or reject it before any label is printed.